bryanthowell-tableau/tableau_tools/README.md

     mod_filename = existing_tableau_file.save_new_file('Modified from Desktop')

 ### 2.10 Defining Calculated Fields Programmatically
 For certain filters, you made need to define a calculation in the data source itself, that the filter can reference.
 This is particularly useful for row level security type filters.
-Yo'll note that there are a lot of particulars to declare with a given calculation.
+You'll note that there are a lot of particulars to declare with a given calculation.
 If you are wondering what values you might need, it might be advised to create the calculation in Tableau Desktop, then save the TDS file and open it in a text editor to take a look.

 `TableauDatasource.add_calculation(calculation, calculation_name, dimension_or_measure, discrete_or_continuous, datatype)`